 II.
-The Application Process for the 2017 Certifying Examination: General Information
+The Application Process for the 2018 Certifying Examination

-The 2017 Certifying Examinations will be given in November 2017, December 2017, and January 2018.
+The 2018 Certifying Examinations will be given in November 2018, December 2018, and January 2019.

-- A. Applications will be accepted on-line at www.abog.org beginning February 1, 2017.
+A. Applications will be accepted on-line at www.abog.org beginning February 1, 2018.
 The application fee must be paid on-line by credit card at the time of application.
 No other form of payment will be accepted.
 All fees are quoted and payable in US dollars.
-The application fee for the Certifying Examination will not be refunded nor credited against a future examination. - B. The completed Hospital Privileges Verification Form that automatically prints at the time of application must be faxed to the ABOG office on or before March 15, 2017, 5 pm CDT.
-If the candidate is currently in an ACGME or ABOG accredited fellowship, this form may be completed by the fellowship director. - C. Late fees will apply for applications received after 5 pm CDT, March 15, 2017.
-A full list of deadlines and fees is shown below on page 6. - D. April 28, 2017, is the last day for receipt of an application to take the 2017 Certifying Examination.
-Applications received after this date will not be accepted. - E. All inquiries, applications and correspondence must be in English. - F. Candidates will be notified by ABOG, no later than July 14, 2017, to submit properly formatted case lists in triplicate and to pay the examination fee.
-The case list must be submitted by August 1, 2017, 5 pm CDT to avoid a late fee.
-Although cases will be entered on-line, the candidate must deliver 3 paper copies of the case list to the ABOG office by the deadline. - G. Case lists received between August 2, 2017, and August 15, 2017, 5 pm CDT will be assessed a late fee.
-No case lists will be accepted after August 15, 2017, 5 pm CDT.
+The application fee for the Certifying Examination will not be refunded nor credited against a future examination.

+B. The completed Hospital Privileges Verification Form that automatically prints at the time of application must be faxed to the ABOG office on or before March 15, 2018.
+If the candidate is in an ACGME-accredited fellowship, this form may be completed by the fellowship director.

+C. Late fees will apply for applications received after March 16, 2018.
+A full list of deadlines and fees is shown below on page 6.

+D. April 30, 2018 is the last day for receipt of an application to take the 2018 Certifying Examination.
+Applications received after this date will not be accepted.

+E. All inquiries, applications and correspondence must be in English.

+F. Candidates will be notified by ABOG, no later than July 13, 2018, to submit properly formatted case lists electronically and to pay the examination fee.
+The case list must be submitted by August 1, 2018, to avoid a late fee.
+All case lists will be entered on-line, by the deadline.

+G. Case lists received between August 2, 2018, and August 15, 2018 will be assessed a late fee.
+No case lists will be accepted after August 15, 2018.